PreethaRaj/Patent-Pathfinder/README.md

 The LLM is guided to:

-Identify saturation zones
+1. Identify saturation zones
-Detect gaps
+2. Detect gaps
-Suggest differentiation
+3. Suggest differentiation
 🤝 Contributing

 This is a learning + innovation project.

 If you're interested in:

-AI systems
-Patent intelligence
-Agentic workflows
+AI systems, Patent intelligence, Agentic workflows